tolbarroso/tolbarroso/README.md

 ⚡ I’m looking for more projects on JS, HTML and CSS.

-🔭 I'm currently the COO of Healthways Startup and I work with the development of systems and applications for the healthcare area.
+🔭 I'm currently the COO of Healthways Startup and I work with the development of systems and app for the healthcare area.

 ## Contacts:
 <div>